LALEGGERA Collection

 Riccardo Blumer, 1996

-The utmost expression of technology applied to design, LALEGGERA is a collection of chairs that conceal the meeting between a traditional material, solid wood, and the most modern, lightest expanded polyurethane that fills the structure.
-The covering in different glued wood veneers or strips of multilaminate veneer is available with a transparent varnish finish or lacquer in various colours.
+The utmost expression of technology applied to design, LALEGGERA is a chair collection that is the result of the meeting between a traditional material, such as solid wood, and the modern light expanded polyurethane that fills the structure.
+Its covering in different wood veneers or multilaminar veneer is available may be finished either with transparent varnish finish or lacquer in various colours.

-In 1998 Laleggera chair was awarded the Compasso d'Oro ADI prize and in 2009 it became part of the permanent collection of the MoMA in New York.
+In 1998 Laleggera chair was awarded the ADI Compasso d'Oro prize and in 2009 it became part of the permanent collection of the MoMA in New York, making it a part of the design history.

 Riccardo Blumer